ElectronicPaymentsInc/ProchargeAndroid/README.md

 Within the [Procharge API Documentation][api-documentation] there is a list of mock card numbers you can use for sandbox testing.

+## Mocking A Response
+Credit card transactions can be mocked by sending mockApproval or mockDecline as true in the request.
+Use this option to avoid charges against your credit card.
+When submitting mockApproval or mockDecline in the request you will be provided with a fake transaction identifier and authorization number in the response.

+Mock Approval example
+transaction.mockApproval = true

+Mock Decline example
+transaction.mockDecline = true

 ## gradle.properties (root)
 ```kotlin
 ktorVersion = 3.0.2